Experience the Ultimate Tanzania Safari

 Where to stay

-You will find a wide range of accommodation in Tanzania, from simple mobile camps to luxury lodges. &Beyond has five lodges in the Serengeti National Park and one lodge at Zanzibar.
+You will find a wide range of accommodation in Tanzania, from simple mobile camps to luxury lodges. &Beyond has five lodges in the country’s wildlife areas and one in Zanzibar.

 Who to Contact

 &Beyond can put together tailormade Kenya safari tours that include internal flights, transport, accommodation and guided tours anywhere in Kenya.
 Enquire now for more information.